P11co/P11co/README.md

 # 👋🌎, I'm Peter Park
 I am a Computer Science student at Yonsei University and University of California, Berkeley.

-I have experience in development in {Frontend, Backend, Data analysis}.

 My research interests are a union of reinforcement learning, robot control systems, and graphics.

 ## Recent Projects